/blog/What is Dithering?

 Beyond black and white

-Two-color dithering is classic, but the real fun begins when you add more colors.
+Two-color dithering is classic, but things get more interesting when you add more colors.

 The Game Boy had four shades of green.
 Just four.
 But look at those games.
 They didn't feel limited.
 Artists learned to work within those constraints, and the results were often more memorable than games with millions of colors.